hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 First we did something like go to the folder of our username.
 Then we changed directories to `ngs_course`, then `unix_lesson` and then `raw_fastq`

 Like on any computer you have used before, the file structure within unix is hierarchical.
-It's like an upside down tree with root (/) as the starting point of the tree-like structure:
+It's like an upside down tree with root (`/`) as the starting point of the tree-like structure:

 ![Tree structure example](../img/Slide1.jpg)

-That root (/) is often also called the 'top' level.
+That root (`/`) is often also called the 'top' level.

 When you log in to a remote computer you are on one of the branches of that tree, your home directory (e.g. `/home/$USER`)

 <div class="note">
-On macOS, which is UNIX-based, the root level is also "/".
-On Windows, it is drive specific; generally "C:\" is considered root, but it changes to "D:\", if you are on that drive.
+On macOS, which is UNIX-based, the root level is also `/`.
+On Windows, it is drive specific; generally `C:\` is considered root, but it changes to `D:\`, if you are on that drive.
 </div>

 This tree can also be represented as follows: